 Instead of government, the first ones to respond during September 2014 floods were local and international NGO’s and socio-religious organizations.
 Saima Bhat reports their efforts

 After 2014 floods, Oxford Committee for Famine Relief (Oxfam), a UK based NGO, started its work in two phases.
-In the first phase they provided relief before winters in South Kashmir, and the second phase, which started after winters, was rehabilitation of people in Islamabad, Kulgam, Pulwama, and Srinagar districts.
+In the first phase they provided relief before winters in South Kashmir, and the second phase, which started after winters, was the rehabilitation of people in Islamabad, Kulgam, Pulwama, and Srinagar districts.

-The second phase included rehabilitation in terms of providing avenues of livelihood, so that people can start their lives all over again.
+The second phase included rehabilitation in terms of providing avenues of livelihood so that people can start their lives all over again.
 It catered to around 500 people with an estimated cost of Rs 20 thousand per unit.
-Around 100 families – mostly carpenters and masons; who had their main earning hands working as skilled labourers, were given equipments so that they can restart their livelihood.
+Around 100 families – mostly carpenters and masons; who had their main earning hands working as skilled labourers, were given equipment so that they can restart their livelihood.
 Apart from this, Oxfam provided raw material to around 200 carpet weavers to help them restart their lives.

-But post Nepal earthquake, officials accept, that the rehabilitation phase slowed down in Kashmir as teams working on the ground rushed to Kathmandu.
+But post-Nepal earthquake, officials accept, that the rehabilitation phase slowed down in Kashmir as teams working on the ground rushed to Kathmandu.

-However it was entirely different in case of Save the Children – a UK based NGO that promotes children’s rights and provides relief.
+However, it was entirely different in case of Save the Children – a UK based NGO that promotes children’s rights and provides relief.
 Officials claim that Save the Children has an area specific team in the region that responds to situations like 2014 floods.
 “We have provided relief to about 10 thousand families in areas like Rajouri, Poonch, Srinagar, Pulwama, Budgam and Islamabad, so that people could start their lives all over again,” says Mufti Riyaz, one of the members of Save the Children.

 The NGO identified around 1500 families of masons, carpenters, shopkeepers (provisional store) and other skilled labourers, and gave them tools and other related kits so that they could restart their livelihood.
 Another set of 500 farmers were identified and provided with cash and tools so that they can harvest after floods devastated their crops.
-“We also made people aware about various government sponsored schemes that are there to benefit widows etc. It directly benefitted around 500 families,” claims Riyaz.
-The NGO also provided hand washing stations to thirty government schools, and made six government schools in Islamabad district disaster resilient models.
+“We also made people aware of various government sponsored schemes that are there to benefit widows etc. It directly benefitted around 500 families,” claims Riyaz.
+The NGO also provided hand washing stations to thirty government schools and made six government schools in Islamabad district disaster resilient models.

 But Goonj – a Delhi based NGO that undertakes disaster relief, community development and humanitarian aid – took an altogether different approach while helping the flood victims.
-It hired local teachers to teach students free of cost in ten coaching centers (nine in Srinagar and one in Pulwama), so that they don’t lose precious academic time.
+It hired local teachers to teach students free of cost in ten coaching centres (nine in Srinagar and one in Pulwama), so that they don’t lose precious academic time.
 The NGO also gave students (from class 5th to 10th) books and stationery.

 As Goonj has no mandate to deal directly in cash, so they took up the rehabilitation part, including reconstruction of damaged houses etc., in collaboration with NGO’s like Doctors For You and Borderless World Foundation.
 Together they conducted a number of medical camps in Islamabad, Pulwama, Srinagar, Budgam and Bandipora districts.
 They also gave essential medicines to a number of Primary Health Centers, Sub-district Hospitals and even SKIMS and SMHS.